Get Weekly Coaching Tip

 What is a business coach?

 Basically, a business coach is a type of consultant, someone who provides a different perspective on the business.
 The scope of operation of a business coach doesn’t just end at business issues.
-Still, it may extend to more personal issues about the business owner, like steering towards career fulfillment.
+It may extend to more personal issues about the business owner, like steering towards career fulfillment.

 Not all business coaches teach business skills, but most serve as partners in achieving success in the business.
 Coaches are significantly vested in the business and strive together with their business owner clients towards success.
 They can be quite instrumental in the success of your company.